yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell.md

 ---
 title: Connect using cloud shell
-linkTitle: Connect via cloud shell
+linkTitle: From a browser
-description: Connect to Yugabyte Cloud clusters using the cloud shell
+description: Connect to Yugabyte Cloud clusters from any browser using the cloud shell
 headcontent:
 image: /images/section_icons/deploy/enterprise.png
 menu: